saleor/saleor.io-learn/setup/tailwind-css-styling.md

 }
 ```

-Next, go to `styles/globals.css` and replace the file content with the following snippet:
+4. Go to `styles/globals.css` and replace the file content with the following snippet:

 ```css
 @tailwind base;